feryan89/todo-mvp/README.md

 - Make presenter to survive configuration changes using ViewModel.
 - Write Unit and instrumentation tests
-- Setup continues integration using Circle.ci
+- Setup continuous integration using Circle.ci
 - Convert the project to kotlin.